-3 Start the day off right.
+Start the day off right.

-Studies show that children who skip breakfast tend to eat more at lunch, dinner and snacks during the rest of the day.
-They may become less attentive and engaged in school and may eat more calories than their bodies need.
-Start the day off right by having a balanced, nutritious breakfast.
+Studies show that people who skip breakfast tend to eat more at lunch and dinner, and snack more during the rest of the day.
+You may become less attentive and engaged in school and may eat more calories than your body needs.
+Start the day off by having a balanced, nutritious breakfast.

-4 Limit Screen Time (TV, computer, video games, electronic games, texting).
+Limit Screen Time (TV, computer, video games, electronic games, texting).

-Children who sit at a screen for more than 2 hours a day do not participate in enough physical activity.
-Also, children tend to eat more high-calorie snacks while watching TV.
+People who sit at a screen for more than 2 hours a day do not participate in enough physical activity.
+Also, they may tend to eat more high-calorie snacks while watching TV.

 Stick to a maximum of 2 hours of screen time each day.
 You may want to aim for even less.
-Turn screens off 1 hour before bedtime.
-Set up some family rules in your home.
+Turn screens off 1 hour before bedtime to help get good quality sleep.